 Under a commercial PPO plan, members may use the provider of their choice, regardless of whether the provider participates in the PPO network.
-However, when participating providers are used, members have a higher level of coverage.
+However, when participating providers are used, Humana typically will pay benefits at a higher percentage.

 Some Medicare Advantage PPO plans require that members use a provider who is eligible to participate in Medicare, except in emergent/urgent situations.
 Humana Medicare Advantage PPO plans request members name a primary physician.